WICG/bundle-preloading/faq.md

 **A**: JavaScript-only bundling is explored in [JavaScript module fragments](https://github.com/littledan/proposal-module-fragments/), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
 Today, we see widespread usage of CSS in JavaScript strings, and other datatypes in base64 in JS strings (!).
 A JS-only bundle format may encourage these patterns to continue.

 The [import maps proposal](https://github.com/WICG/import-maps) can also be used to [map away hashes in script filenames](https://github.com/WICG/import-maps#mapping-away-hashes-in-script-filenames).
 This can be useful for "cache busting" for JavaScript, but not for other resource types.
-However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving (though it could be possible with [import: URLs](https://github.com/WICG/import-maps#import-urls) or [fetch maps](https://discourse.wicg.io/t/proposal-fetch-maps/4259)).
+However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving

 [Fetch maps]([https://discourse.wicg.io/t/proposal-fetch-maps/4259) could similarly be used for non-module subresources.
+Alternatively, [import: URLs](https://github.com/WICG/import-maps#import-urls) could be used to reference non-module assets while indirecting through an import map.

 #### Q: Will support for non-JS assets make resource bundle loading too heavy-weight/slow?